samvera-labs/hyku_knapsack/README.md

 ### Gems

 It can be useful to add additional gems to the bundle.
 This can be done w/o editing Hyku by adding them to the [./bundler.d/example.rb](./bundler.d/example.rb].
-[See the bundler-inject documentation for more details] on overriding and adding gems.
+[See the bundler-inject documentation for more details](https://github.com/kbrock/bundler-inject/) on overriding and adding gems.

+**NOTE:** Do not add gems to the gemspec nor Gemfile.
+When you add to the knapsack Gemfile/gemspec, when you bundle, you'll update the Hyku Gemfile; which will mean you might be updating Hyku prime with knapsack installation specific dependencies.
+Instead add gems to `./bundler.d/example.rb`.

 ## Converting a Fork of Hyku Prime to a Knapsack